Github Audit Logs

 RunReveal Source Setup

-Once all of the other setup steps have been completed you can now log into RunReveal and create the Github source.
+Once GitHub-side setup is complete (including IP disclosure, if you need IP fields), log into RunReveal and create the Github source.

 Select the ingest method that you are using and fill in the details for your setup.